splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard.html.markdown

 * `dashboard_group` - (Required) The ID of the dashboard group that contains the dashboard.
 * `description` - (Optional) Description of the dashboard.
 * `tags` - (Optional) Tags of the dashboard.
 * `authorized_writer_teams` - (Optional) Team IDs that have write access to this dashboard group.
-Remember to use an admin's token if using this feature and to include that admin's team (or user id in `authorized_writer_teams`).
+Remember to use an admin's token if using this feature and to include that admin's team (or user id in `authorized_writer_teams`). **Note:** Deprecated use `permissions_acl` or `permissions_parent` instead.
 * `authorized_writer_users` - (Optional) User IDs that have write access to this dashboard group.
-Remember to use an admin's token if using this feature and to include that admin's user id (or team id in `authorized_writer_teams`).
+Remember to use an admin's token if using this feature and to include that admin's user id (or team id in `authorized_writer_teams`). **Note:** Deprecated use `permissions_acl` or `permissions_parent` instead.
+* `permissions_acl` - (Optional) [Permissions](https://docs.splunk.com/Observability/infrastructure/terms-concepts/permissions.html) List of read and write permission configurations to specify which user, team, and organization can view and/or edit your dashboard. **Note:** This feature is not present in all accounts.
+Please contact support if you are unsure.
+  * `principal_id` - (Required) ID of the user, team, or organization for which you're granting permissions.
+  * `principal_type` - (Required) Clarify whether this permission configuration is for a user, a team, or an organization.
+Value can be one of "USER", "TEAM", or "ORG".
+  * `actions` - (Required) Action the user, team, or organization can take with the dashboard.
+List of values (value can be "READ" or "WRITE").
+* `permissions_parent` - (Optional) [Permissions](https://docs.splunk.com/Observability/infrastructure/terms-concepts/permissions.html) ID of the dashboard group you want your dashboard to inherit permissions from.
+Use the `permissions_acl` instead if you want to specify various read and write permission configurations. **Note:** This feature is not present in all accounts.
+Please contact support if you are unsure.
 * `charts_resolution` - (Optional) Specifies the chart data display resolution for charts in this dashboard.
 Value can be one of `"default"`,  `"low"`, `"high"`, or  `"highest"`.
 * `time_range` - (Optional) The time range prior to now to visualize.
 SignalFx time syntax (e.g. `"-5m"`, `"-1h"`).
 * `start_time` - (Optional) Seconds since epoch.
 Used for visualization.